What "By Representation" Means

 A.R.S. § 14-2106(A)A Practical Example

 Imagine a parent dies with three children.
-Two are still living, but the third passed away years earlier, leaving two children of their own (grandchildren of the deceased).
+Two are still living, but the third passed away years earlier.
+The third child left two children of their own (the grandchildren).
 Under representation, the estate splits into three equal shares.
 The two living children each receive one-third.
 The remaining third is split equally between the two grandchildren.

 This same method applies further down the family tree.
-It also applies when the estate passes to siblings, nieces, nephews, or even more distant relatives under A.R.S. § 14-2103.
-The goal is to keep each branch of the family proportionally represented in the distribution.
+It also applies when the estate passes to siblings, nieces, nephews, or more distant relatives.
+The goal is to keep each branch of the family proportionally represented.

-For families with complex structures, this default formula may not reflect what the deceased person would have actually wanted.
-A per stirpes distribution provision in a will or living trust can accomplish a similar result, but with the ability to customize who receives what.
+For families with complex structures, this default formula may not match what the deceased person wanted.
+A will or living trust can accomplish a similar result with the ability to customize.
+Spouses' children from prior relationships can be addressed directly in an estate plan.